Unlocking education potential in El Salvador:

 2. Improvement in students’ 21st-century skills measured by an increase in a STEAM skills test score.

-To achieve these outcomes, service providers implement a comprehensive intervention that includes direct academic and socio-emotional support for students, teacher training, and engagement with families to ensure support for their child’s education process.
-The project also delivers extracurricular STEAM classes involving EdTech
+To achieve these outcomes, service providers implement a comprehensive intervention that includes direct academic and socio-emotional support for students, teacher training, and engagement with families to ensure their support for their child’s educational progress.
+The project also delivers extracurricular STEAM classes involving EdTech.

 Key elements of the approach

-To develop this groundbreaking initiative, Social Finance International worked closely with partners to advance the following work to launch the outcomes-based contract.
+To develop this groundbreaking initiative, Social Finance International worked closely with partners to launch and support the implementation of the outcomes-based contract.
+We:

-• Defined target population and schools, established minimum service elements, and determined learning objectives for students in 7th, 8th and 9th grade.
+• Defined target population and schools; established minimum service elements; and determined learning objectives for students in the 7th, 8th and 9th grades.

-• Conducted extensive research and market outreach to inform program design, cost estimations and the selection of service providers,
+• Conducted extensive research and market outreach to inform program design, cost estimates and the selection of service providers.

-• Estimated the total budget required for the programme and prices per outcome, and designed various financial incentives to encourage the achievement of outcomes.
+• Estimated the total budget required for the programme and the appropriate value of each outcome, and designed various financial incentives to encourage the achievement of outcomes.

-• Led an initial due diligence of service providers to identify their operational model and rapidly assess their capabilities to work under an outcome-based approach.
+• Led an initial due diligence of service providers to identify their operational model and assess their capabilities to work under an outcomes-based approach.

-• Delivered training sessions and co-design workshops to strengthen local capacity to implement an outcome-based approach, including outcome funders and service providers.
+• Delivered training sessions and co-designed workshops to strengthen local capacity to implement an outcomes-based approach, including outcome funders and service providers.

-This outcome-based contract marks a significant step toward embedding results-based financing into El Salvador’s education system and fostering a culture of evidence-based decision-making.
+This outcomes-based contract marks a significant step toward embedding results-based financing into El Salvador’s education system and fostering a culture of evidence-based decision-making.

 Looking ahead: Expanding the impact of outcomes-based education

-• Laying the foundations for a demonstration effect for outcomes-based approaches to improve education outcomes in Central America.
-As the first pilot of its kind in El Salvador, this project aims to serve as a proof of concept, showcasing how outcome-based approaches can drive better educational outcomes.
-By demonstrating a new way of structuring and financing interventions, it seeks to inspire and encourage other actors to explore similar models, ultimately fostering a broader shift toward innovation and impact-driven approaches in education.
+• Laying the foundations to demonstrate the impact of outcomes-based approaches in improving educational outcomes in Central America.
+As the first pilot of its kind in El Salvador, this project serves as a proof of concept, showcasing how outcomes-based approaches can drive better educational outcomes.
+By demonstrating a new way of structuring and financing interventions, it should inspire other actors to explore similar models, ultimately fostering a broader shift toward innovation and impact-driven approaches in education.

 Interested in partnering to advance results-based education models?
 Connect with us: